robotics-in-concert/rocon_ensemble/rocon_annotations/README.md

-annotations_store
+rocon_annotations
 =================

-Single package stack containing the annotations_store.

-This is a clone of [map_store](https://github.com/ros-planning/map_store) to handle database storage and serving of map annotations (semantical information).
+This is mostly a clone of [map_store](https://github.com/ros-planning/map_store) to handle database storage and serving of map annotations (semantical information).

-***TEMPORALY HERE UNTIL WE DECIDE WHAT'S HIS RIGHT PLACE IN THE WORLD***
+***Experimental package that is awaiting a proper redesign/rebuild.***